mihaigalos/dusage/README.md

 pkgin install dusage
 ```

-or, if you prefer to build it from source
+Or if you prefer to build it from source:

 ```bash
 cd /usr/pkgsrc/sysutils/dusage
 make install